common name: American grasshopper

 Biological control.
 The only biological controls known for the American grasshopper affect the population on a small scale.
 The larvae of flies (Diptera: Sarcophagidae and Tachnidae) have been found to parasitize grasshoppers.
 Blister beetle (Coleoptera: Meloidae) and bee fly (Diptera: Bombyliidae) larvae, which live in the soil, will consume grasshopper eggs.

 Grasshoppers also fall prey to a number of birds.
-Cattle egrets consume large numbers and to a lesser extent so do robins, mocking birds and crows.
-Cattle egrets commonly are seen in association with cattle and horses, and are quick to feed on hoppers disturbed by the feeding of these large animals.
+Cattle egrets consume large numbers and to a lesser extent so do robins, mockingbirds and crows.
+Cattle egrets commonly are seen in association with cattle and horses, and are quick to feed on grasshoppers disturbed by the feeding of these large animals.

 One natural enemy that can be quite effective locally is the fungus Entomophaga grylli.
 Entomophaga grylli invokes a general condition called 'summit disease'.
-This condition is commonly seen in insects that are infected with microbial pathogens.
 The name is derived from the fact that infected individuals climb to an elevated location (summit) where they die.
 This elevated location helps the pathogen to spread because it is more likely to drip or blow onto foliage below, where it can be contacted by healthy individuals as they feed on foliage.
 Entomophaga grylli is not evident because the spores develop inside the body of the grasshopper.
 However, the dead grasshopper eventually disintergrates, allowing the fungal spores to be dispersed.
 The principal evidence of infection of E. grylli is the peculiar behavior of the dying and dead grasshoppers: they grasp vegetation tightly with their legs, even when dead, and die in an elevated location, with head pointing upward.

 Chemical control.
 It is best to apply insecticide before the grasshoppers are adults as it is easier to kill the nymphs.
 For specific insecticide recommendations, see: